Howth and Malahide near Dublin Ireland

 We spy cute birds on the way through the estate grounds.

 It starts to rain.
-We try one pub along the sea front main road, and it has live music, but I really wanted to go somewhere to meet people, and it was so busy there was not a spare spot.
-So we departed and went up a little side road and hill to a pub we had dinner at the first night we were in the area.
+We try one pub along the seafront main road, and it has live music, but I really wanted to go somewhere to meet people, and it was so busy there was not a spare spot.
+So we departed and went up a little side road and hill to a pub we had dinner on the first night we were in the area.

 We end up playing with the Lego character packs my son received for his birthday.
 I got chatting to a local guy.
 It was the right place to sit and enjoy our time there.